What Is Overthinking Disorder?

 Those with OCD engage in overthinking to the extreme.
 They might fear germs, have intrusive thoughts about taboo topics, or need to have things arranged perfectly.
 They may excessively clean or wash their hands, organize their home or belongings in a specific way, or constantly check the door is locked.
 People with OCD cannot control their thoughts or compulsions and spend a lot of time on them.
 This is why it becomes so disruptive to daily life.

 Overthinking is linked to a condition known as hypochondria.
 Hypochondriacs fear they have an illness whenever they experience certain symptoms.
-They might believe they have cancer, a brain tumor, or a terminal illness.
+They might believe they have a physical illness like cancer, a brain tumor, or a terminal illness.
 Their overthinking usually begins after visiting Google or WebMD.
 In many cases, they visit the doctor to be informed that they are fine and just overthinking.
-Those with generalized anxiety disorder are more prone to be hypochondriacs.
+Those with generalized anxiety disorder, which is what overthinking disorder is called usually, are more prone to be hypochondriacs.

 You can be a mild or extreme hypochondriac.
 Extreme hypochondriacs will meet with their doctor frequently.
 However, no amount of discussion with the doctor makes their anxiety go away.
 No matter how much you try, you still think you're sick.

 Your doctor may recognize that you have hypochondria if you're seeing them a lot.
-If not, you may have to seek out help for the condition yourself.
+If not, you may have to seek out help for the condition yourself, or a friend or family may take notice too.
 Over time, you'll become more comfortable with uncertainty and won't be tempted to believe you are sick whenever something feels off in your body.

 Thinking Positive Thoughts

 You may wonder how to stop overthinking.
 One way is to think more positive thoughts.
 It sounds obvious, but it isn't always easy to shift from a negative to a positive mindset.
 You probably would have done so a long time ago if it were that easy.
-However, science backs up that positive thoughts and more positive thinking patterns are the keys to success.
+However, science backs up that positive thoughts and more positive thinking patterns are the keys to success for people with anxiety disorders.
 Health benefits of positive thinking include a longer life span, lower levels of depression and stress, a lowered risk of developing heart disease, and an increased ability to cope during hardships.

 To think more positively, you have to know how to identify negative thoughts.
 Below are just a few common negative thought patterns that can hijack your brain and make it hard to think clearly: